-“The Bulletproof Diet” helps you to lose up to a pound a day without being hungry.
-While weight loss happens naturally on this plan, it’s not the only benefit.
-As your body adjusts to eating a high-fat, low-carb diet – which takes about two weeks to get used to – your brain will be sharper and you’ll feel more energetic.
+While weight management may naturally become easier on this plan, it’s not the only benefit.
+As your body adjusts to eating a high-fat, low-carb diet – which takes about two weeks to get used to – many people report feeling sharper and more energetic.

 What is the Bulletproof Diet?

-Fifty to 70 percent of your calories come from fat, 20 percent from protein, and 5 percent fruit or starch.
-Breakfast, a cup of Bulletproof Coffee made with grass-fed butter and MCT oil, keeps you full until your first food of the day.
+Fifty to 70 percent of your calories come from fat, 20 percent from protein and 5 percent fruit or starch.
+For breakfast, a cup of Bulletproof Coffee made with grass-fed butter (or ghee) and Bulletproof Brain Octane C8 MCT Oil, keeps you full until your first solid food of the day.

 What to expect on the Bulletproof Diet

 On the Bulletproof Diet two-week protocol, no need to monitor how much you eat.
 Simply eat until you’re full.

 Once a week, you’ll take a break from protein and focus on carb refeeding.
 This gives your body a chance to come out of ketosis and stimulate autophagy, a detox process that gets rid of damaged cells and regenerates new ones.

-Bulletproof Diet two-week meal plan
+Bulletproof Diet: two-week meal plan